By leaving a comment, you agree to this Comment Policy.

 - I do not publish comments that I consider are irrelevant, offensive, unhelpful, promoting an unwise course of action, or simply unkind about other people who have commented.

 - The aim of Debt Camel is to help people with debt problems.
 If your comment is not about this it will not be published.

 - If you leave many comments that are repetitive, I may stop publishing them.

 - I may shorten long comments or put several of your comments into a single one.
 I will sometimes later move your comment to a more relevant page.

 - I operate a policy that commenters are not allowed to criticise a junior employee at a firm by name, and are not allowed to name their Adjudicator at the Financial Ombudsman.
 I may edit your comment to delete a name.

 - I sometimes delete old comments if I consider this will improve the experience of people reading these pages.

-- I do not publish the names of Claims Companies.
+- I rarely publish the names of Claims Companies.

 You don’t have to use your real email address.
 But if I contact you about a comment and you have used a false email or do not reply, I am likely to delete your comment.

-My system will automatically delete any comments which contain bad language or spam or where you have tried to leave a comment that appears to come from me.
+My system automatically deletes any comments which contain bad language or spam or where you have tried to leave a comment that appears to come from me.